palewire/first-athena-query/docs/createdb.md

 The first step is creating a database in Athena’s system to store your data tables.
 You can name it whatever you like, but you should keep it clear and short.

-Then, you draft [Athena's variation](https://docs.aws.amazon.com/athena/latest/ug/create-database.html) on the classic `CREATE DATABASE` statement.
+Once you decide on a name, you draft [Athena's variation](https://docs.aws.amazon.com/athena/latest/ug/create-database.html) on the classic `CREATE DATABASE` statement.
 In our example, we will name our database after our source dataset, `hmda`.

 ```sql
 CREATE DATABASE hmda